-So it’s awesome to finally see some long haul Saver space in Singapore Airlines’ new A380 Suites — London to Singapore is a flight that’s truly long enough to enjoy this product.
+It’s awesome to finally see some long haul Saver space in Singapore Airlines’ new A380 Suites — London to Singapore is a flight that’s truly long enough to enjoy this product.

 While I’d like to say that I hope this is the beginning of a trend, with just six seats per cabin I doubt we’ll see this become especially common, since there just aren’t that many seats for them to make available.

-Hopefully some of you can take advantage of this awesome award space between Zurich and Singapore!
+Hopefully some of you can take advantage of this awesome award space between London and Singapore!